#Original

 "Iron Lady" – Sarah Jenkins | Tenacious, Hard Worker

-Sarah (ANVIL): "Glitch, stop spouting nonsense and rejoin the formation.
-Before Anvil pushes you off."
+Sarah (ANVIL): "Glitch, stop the nonsense and rejoin the formation.
+Before Anvil pushes you off the back."

-Age: 22 (Enrolled after a year of re-study due to injury during her swimming career)
+Age: 22 (Admitted after a year of re-study due to a sports injury during her swimming career)

 Appearance: 172cm, a lean, athletic physique with no excess fat.